-The EPM program is being led and planned by IT representatives from many colleges, schools, and units with the following goals:
+The EPM program is sponsored by Executive Vice President and Provost Sharon Wood and Senior Vice President and CFO Darrell Bazzell and is led and planned by IT representatives from many colleges, schools, and units with the following goals:

 Consistent, shared vision and expectations for endpoint management across the campus